- About Us

 - How to Apply

-Successful completion of the course will result in Qualified Teacher Status (QTS).
+Successful completion of the course will result in Post Graduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS).
 To do this, trainees are required to build up evidence to meet the Teaching Standards.
 Once QTS has been achieved, you are then ready to complete the Early Career Teacher (ECT) 2 years.

 Aims and Values.

-Basingstoke Alliance SCITT (BASCITT) is committed to providing a structured course that is designed to give trainee teachers the necessary learning opportunities and support to enable them meet the Teaching Standards and be awarded Qualified Teacher Status.
+Basingstoke Alliance SCITT (BASCITT) is committed to providing a structured course that is designed to give trainee teachers the necessary learning opportunities and support to enable them meet the Teaching Standards and be awarded Postgraduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS).

 You will work with your mentor using instructional coaching.
 This means your mentor is always in the room with you to provide ‘in the moment’ formative feedback to keep your lessons on a positive trajectory.
 They will conduct short, focused observations based around a pre-agreed goal.
 Formative feedback on the goal is captured and reflected upon before identifying your next goals.
 Over the course of the year, this ongoing formative assessment will ensure you meet the final summative assessment against the Teaching Standards.

-To compliment this ongoing formative assessment, you will have three Professional Learning Conversations (PLCs) and write four assignments:
+To compliment this ongoing formative assessment, you will have three Professional Learning Conversations (PLCs):

 Professional Learning Conversations (PLCs)